-Join WJE engineers and welding experts Steven Altstadt and Robert Warke (both from WJE's Metallurgy and Applied Mechanics group) as they discuss the benefits of employing an optional strategy to evaluate flaws when welding to AWS D1.1.
+In this article, engineers and welding experts Steven Altstadt and Robert Warke discuss the benefits of employing an optional strategy to evaluate flaws when welding to AWS D1.1.

 This article originally appeared in the July 2020 issue of Welding Journal.
 The image is courtesy of Product Evaluation Systems Inc.